 At ASCTC, we transport students out of their normal lives and beyond their comfort zone.
-We challenge them to explore the limits of their infinite potential in a safe, stable, supportive environment. emerge not only with finer control over their craft and better preparation for college, but also with more confidence, more capability, and more capacity for growth and change.
+We challenge them to explore the limits of their infinite potential in a safe, stable, supportive environment, and they emerge not only with finer control over their craft and better preparation for college, but also with more confidence, more capability, and more capacity for growth and change.

 ASCTC participants preview the college experience by living and working on the residential campus at Mary Baldwin University.
 They live in dorms, work in university classrooms and performance spaces, and eat in the dining hall.
 They spend their days rehearsing with professional directors, training with professional actors, and learning from professional academics: ASC actors, MBU graduate-level faculty, preeminent scholars, and (of course) each other.
 They spend their evenings at the Blackfriars Playhouse, spellbound by Shakespeare’s stagecraft.